0xanpham/media-scraper/README.md

 ## Overview

-Web scraper using `puppeteer` to scrape medias from websites.
+Media scraper using `puppeteer` to scrape medias from websites.

 ### Architecture